soyoahn/soyoahn.github.io/now.md

 # What's Now

 ## Daily Life
-- Getting ready for Kindergarten.
+- Getting ready for Kindergarten
 - Reading Nona the Ninth (#3 The Locked Tomb) by Tamsyn Muir
 - Reading The Spear Cuts Through Water by Simon Jimenez for book club
 - Paused reading Limits to Growth (The 30 Year Update) - Donella Meadows et al